harinadh12/Courses-Certifications/README.md

 # Courses-Certifications

-This repository contains course detais that I have taken during my professional journey.
+This repository contains course details that I have taken during my professional journey.